 Marian will help you find a program that matches your values, interests, and goals.

-CASE is ready to assist undeclared majors in making academic or career decisions.
+The Office for Student Success is ready to assist undeclared majors in making academic or career decisions.
 Our professional advisors will help you:

 - Understand the purpose and value of general education as part of the college experience

 - Learn the basics of university academic requirements, policies, and procedures

 - Choose a major compatible with your interests, abilities, and goals

 - Participate in programs, information sessions, and assessments to guide you in choosing what careers interest you.

 - Strong Interest Inventory